 - Basket size

 - Click-through rate

 - Customer acquisition cost

-Though these metrics are effective for the typical B2C e-commerce business, they do not reflect the typical goals of a B2B e-commerce business.
-More effective metrics for a B2B e-commerce business include lead quality, lead velocity, average contract value and customer lifetime value.
+While these metrics are effective for the typical B2C e-commerce business, they do not reflect the typical goals of a B2B e-commerce business.

 B2B businesses should be concerned about meeting their quarterly and annual MQL (marketing qualified leads) and SQL (sales qualified leads) targets.
 These leads represent potential clients that are considered to be highly likely to continue through the sales funnel or become a customer.

 Businesses can better meet their goals through the process of conversion rate optimization.
 B2B businesses typically have to focus on the quality of their leads versus the quantity, and therefore lead quality is a very important metric to track.

 “Lead velocity” refers to the speed at which a prospective client moves through the sales funnel.
 Again, B2B businesses are more focused on quality than quantity.